ClockworkFlame/Project_Payment/README.md

 Dockerized it cause why not.

 Steps to run:
+- Run 'composer install' to generate vendor and dependencies
 - Have docker installed
 - Navigate to root project folder
 - Run 'docker-compose up'